Cityopt/cityopt/sim-eval/doc/CITYOPT_Apros_models.md

 in the Java properties text format.
 The cityopt.properties file may define the following properties:

+- aprosProfile is the name of the Apros simulation server profile that should be used, for example "Apros-Combustion-5.13.06-64bit".
+The profile is essentially a special command line version of Apros.
+  The profile can also be specified while importing the model in the CITYOPT tool; the profile specified in the user interface overrides the value in the cityopt.properties file.

 - resultFiles is a semicolon-separated list of output file patterns, for example: "resultFiles = *.dat;myfile.out".
-It defines which files the Apros model outputs, and which are then read back to the CityOPT database.
+It defines which files the Apros model outputs, and which are then read back to the CITYOPT database.
 The patterns must not include any model input files.
 If the resultFiles property is not defined, the default value is "results.dat".

 - timeOrigin indicates the real-world time that corresponds to a simulation time of 0.
 It is in ISO-8601 format, for example:
   "timeOrigin = 2014-04-23T04:30:45.123+01:00".
-  The field has no effect as of yet; it would be natural to read it in the model import phase.
+  The value can also be given while importing the model in the CITYOPT tool;
+  the value given in the user interface overrides the value in the cityopt.properties file.

 Model result files can also be included in the zip file.
-They will be used to find which model output variables are available, before performing any simulations in the CityOPT tool.
+They will be used to find which model output variables are available, before performing any simulations in the CITYOPT tool.
 The result files are detected by file name: see the description of resultFiles above.
 The actual data values in the included result files do not matter: only the header lines defining the variables are read by the tool.